passff/passff-host/README.md

 #### NixOS linux

-Install with:
+Install the version without extensions to pass with:

     environment.systemPackages = with pkgs; [
     ...
     (firefox.override { extraNativeMessagingHosts = [passff-host]; })
     ...];

 The string "..." is to be replaced by the list of all other packages installed by root on your NixOS.
+The way to add extenstions to pass is [below](https://github.com/jidhub/passff-host#preferences).

 #### Latest from GitHub